bacpop/PopPUNK/docs/poppunk_iterate.rst

 **Outputs:**

-- <prefix>_iterate.tree.nwk: this is the hierachical tree of iterative-PopPUNK clusters.
+- <prefix>_iterate.tree.nwk: this is the hierarchical tree of iterative-PopPUNK clusters.
-- <prefix>_iterate.clusters.csv: this file contains all cluster sets from ``<n>`` positions, along with their coresponding average core distances
+- <prefix>_iterate.clusters.csv: this file contains all cluster sets from ``<n>`` positions, along with their corresponding average core distances.
 - <prefix>_iterative.cutoff_clusters.csv: this file contains a single set of clusters that meets a specified similarity cutoff.